Psych-Slice/P-Slice/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Pre-built Engine can be download from [GameBanana](https://gamebanana.com/mods/535203).
+Pre-built engine can be downloaded from [GameBanana](https://gamebanana.com/mods/535203).
-Also, Nightly/Beta Build can be download from [Github Actions](https://github.com/Psych-Slice/P-Slice/actions/workflows/main.yml).
-(You needs to make a Github account.)
+Also, Nightly/Beta builds can be downloaded from [Github Actions](https://github.com/Psych-Slice/P-Slice/actions/workflows/main.yml).
+(You need to make a Github account.)

-If you wanna compile this Engine, Please check out <a href="#build">Here</a>
+If you wanna compile this engine, Please check out <a href="#build">here!</a>

 <a id="build"></a>
 ## Building